Differences Between Cannabis Flowers, Edibles and Concentrates

 People discovered the medical and recreational benefits thousands of years ago.
 It was probably first used as an herb until folks realized there was something more to it.
 Some early medicine people took cannabis in a pharmaceutical direction.
 Some others used it to trigger spiritual events.
 And, still others just wanted to have fun.

 But, somewhere along the line, they started to cook with it.
-Today, culinary pioneers are creating contemporary twists that add cannabis to traditional recipes for everything from soup to nuts.
+Today, culinary pioneers are creating contemporary twists that incorporate cannabis into traditional recipes, ranging from soup to nuts.
 They do it because it can add a definite herbal touch with canna-butter, canna-oils, and dried flakes.
 It also delivers beneficial properties in an easy-to-consume, tasty form.

 - Gorilla Glue #4 (Sativa-dominant Hybrid)